School Reading Plan

 Section D

-Describe the system in place to help parents in your school understand how they can support the
+Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.

 To support parents in understanding how to help their child as a reader and writer at home, our school has implemented a comprehensive approach including: regular communication channels like class and school newsletters, parent portal, parent workshops that specifically target literacy skills and strategies, such as Gators Raising Readers and Parent Powerhours, Parent Conferences, personalized feedback on student work, and additional resources on class Schoology course.
 Parents are also an integral part of the MTSS process for students who are performing below grade level.
 All provide actionable strategies and specific activities aligned with the classroom curriculum to foster a strong home-school connection for literacy development.